 These trips are fully outfitted, which means we provide everything except your sleeping bag and gear.
 We have excellent mountain quarter horses for your mode of travel, and pack-mules that carry the gear.
-Our professional, experienced guides and crew will do their best to provide you a safe and memorable experience.
+Our professional, experienced guides and crew will do their best to provide you with a safe and memorable experience.
 Each camp is set up in a picturesque setting by a stream or river with private tents that sleep from 1-4 guests.
-There is a latrine with private enclosure set up off of camp.
-A portable solar shower or warm water from the stove is provided for bathing although some enjoy the cool mountain water!
-Meals are fresh and home-cooked, no freeze dried food!
+There is a latrine with a private enclosure set up off of camp.
+Meals are fresh and home-cooked, no freeze-dried food!
 Expect to be surprised.
 We also include meals and lodging the night before and the night after your trip at no extra charge.

 WHAT DO I NEED TO BRING?

 All of your personal belongings should fit in one duffel bag, and weigh no more than 45 lbs.
-You will need a four-season sleeping bag for moderate to freezing temperatures (they don't tend to be as warm as they rate them) which can be packed separately.
+You will need a four-season sleeping bag for moderate to freezing temperatures (they don’t tend to be as warm as rated) which can be packed separately.
 We recommend a Thermarest or good mattress pad, however, we can provide one if you are unable.
-You will also need to bring good raingear, either a two-piece set or a good riding slicker.
+You will also need to bring good rain gear, either a two-piece set or a good riding slicker.
 If you are a fisherman, you will need to bring your rod and gear.
 DOWNLOADABLE PACKING LIST

 WHEN IS THE BEST TIME OF THE YEAR TO COME and WHAT IS THE WEATHER LIKE?